etsangsplk/event-sourcing-microservices/README.md

 We will cover:

+-   Obtain credentials for the Event Store
+-
 -   Applying a patch and building the JAR files

 -   Automating the building of Docker images from Dockerfiles in this project using DCHQ